How to start a Self-Catering Business

 Market and Advertising

 Marketing and advertising your business is what will make or break your operation.
 First, establish a brand for your business.
 How do you want your logo designed?
 What themes are you supporting?
-What about your websites and social media accounts influences customers to come to you?
+What about your websites and social media accounts that influence customers to come to you?
 Most of your traffic will come from the internet!
 Therefore you either need to be prepared to update your social media accounts regularly or hire a marketing firm to do that for you.

 If you decide to hire a marketing firm, be sure they understand your marketing needs.
 They need to understand the catering environment and audience to bring in the most business.
 Be sure you have your menu on your website, and consider accepting online orders.